Minimal toughness in special graph classes: Claw-free graphs

-The main idea of this proof was that for each edge there exists a vertex set guaranteed by Claim~\ref{minttoughlemma} of size at most $2$.
-Now in the case $t=1/2$ we show that there exist such vertex sets of size at most $1$.
+The main idea of this proof is that for each edge, there exists a vertex set guaranteed by Proposition~\ref{prop:minttoughlemma} of size at most $2$.
+Now in the case of $t = 1/2$, we show that there exist such vertex sets of size at most $1$.
+Unfortunately, this statement is not extendable to the case of $t = 3/2$; for an example see Figure~\ref{fig:clawfree_3/2_counterexample}.